MaryNankya/Guardrail-Under-Fire/README.md

 # Guardrail-Under-Fire
-An Automated Red-Teaming Dashboard for Evaluating and Mapping Adversarial Prompt Techniques in Large Language Models
+An Automated Red-Teaming Dashboard for Evaluating Guardrail Strength in Small vs. Large Open-Source LLMs